American Graffiti (1973)

 The low-budget sleeper film, almost entirely composed of night scenes shot over less than a month of on-location shoots in San Rafael and Petaluma in the Greater Bay Area of Northern California (during overnight hours), nostalgically evokes a past time period like two other films of its time, Summer of 42 (1971) and The Last Picture Show (1971).
 [Another Slow Night in Modesto and Rock Around the Block were originally considered as alternative titles, but ultimately rejected.]
 Director Francis Ford Coppola, following his recent success with The Godfather (1972), joined Lucas in the effort as the film's producer.
 The film's screenplay was co-authored by Lucas with a USC friend Willard Huyck and his wife Gloria Katz.
 Because of its financial success (about $55 million in its first release), Lucas was able to carry out his next project - the production of the monumental film Star Wars (1977).

-- the rebel
+- the rebel - Curt

-- the nerd
+- the nerd - Terry

-- the solid citizen
+- the solid citizen - Steve

-- the king of the road
+- the king of the road - John

 All of the major characters in the ensemble cast are recent or soon-to-be Dewey High School graduates aged seventeen to twenty, during one momentous, hot, late summer/early fall night in 1962.
 While cruisin' and hanging out at the local watering hole (Mel's Drive-In), the four weave in and out of each other's lives as they are on the brink of major decisions (about attending college or finding a job) and suffering from various traumas.
+Two of the high-school grads, Steve (Ron Howard) and Curt (Richard Dreyfuss) were about to head off the college.

 The film is seamlessly laced with a classic rock-n-roll soundtrack composed of over forty hits (often emanating from cruising car radios, or the school dance's record player).
 They frequently function as background music to define the emotions, dreams and frustrations of the group, ranging over almost a decade (from 1955-1962).
 Many of the songs are served up by legendary outlaw disk jockey Wolfman Jack who appears on the radio and as himself.
 Other later youth-oriented films imitated this film's use of a pop soundtrack.